Bitcoin News

 Operating out of Colorado, Riot Platforms is one of the more successful names in the Proof-of-Work (PoW) mining sector.
 As such, it plays an important role in securing the Bitcoin network by adding to its cumulative hashrate.
 Like MSTR, investing in RIOT can be likened to investing in BTC via proxy.

 In 2021, Riot Platforms boasted a revenue of nearly $215M.
-At time of writing, various analysts list RIOT as a ‘BUY'
+At the time of writing, various analysts list RIOT as a ‘BUY.'

 Bitcoin Fundamentals

-So what is it about Bitcoin in particular that has allowed for it to retain its spot atop the digital asset sector since inception?
-While examples of early adopters striking it rich, and use cases like its place in the remittance industry may have helped with its adoption, it is the fundamental structuring of the project that has allowed it to persist and thrive.
-The following are a few examples of this, and why they are important.
+So, what is it about Bitcoin that has allowed it to retain its spot atop the digital asset sector since its inception?
+While examples of early adopters striking it rich and use cases like its place in the remittance industry may have helped with its adoption, it is the fundamental structuring of the project that has allowed it to persist and thrive.
+The following are a few examples of this and why they are important.

 Initial Distribution

-It is important to recognize that at the time, digital assets were essentially an unknown.
+It is important to recognize that digital assets were essentially unknown at the time.
 With this being the case, no one was rushing to buy BTC.
 No one was struck with a case of ‘FOMO'.
-This meant that Bitcoin grew slowly and naturally – something that allowed for it to attain high levels of decentralization, as very few were accumulating an asset in large quantities that was not worth much of anything at the time.
-It was only over the course of years, and through the use of incentives like ‘faucets', that Bitcoin eventually established a foundation of users large enough to ensure network security, use cases, and continued organic growth.
+This meant that Bitcoin grew slowly and naturally – something that allowed it to attain high levels of decentralization, as very few were accumulating an asset in large quantities that was not worth much at the time.
+It was only over the course of years, and through the use of incentives like ‘faucets,' that Bitcoin eventually established a foundation of users large enough to ensure network security, use cases, and continued organic growth.

-In the present day, hype and interest in the sector simply does not allow for the launch of Bitcoin to be recreated.
-Even if someone where to attempt replicating it, which can easily be done with its open-source code, what would incentivize users to use it?
+In the present day, hype and interest in the sector do not allow for the launch of Bitcoin to be recreated.
+Even if someone were to attempt replicating it, which can easily be done with its open-source code, what would incentivize users to use it?
 The new network would not be decentralized, it would not be secure, and it would not be able to grow naturally while fortifying its foundation.

 Security

 Speaking of security, this is one of the main fundamentals that makes the Bitcoin network so resilient.
-By leveraging decentralization and blockchain technology, Bitcoin removes the need for trust and reliance on third parties to facilitate transactions.
-The less parties involved in a transaction, the less chance of something going wrong.
+By leveraging decentralization and blockchain technology, Bitcoin removes the need for trust and reliance on third parties to facilitate transactions—the fewer parties involved in a transaction, the less chance of something going wrong.

 It also means that transactions are simultaneously broadcast to nodes around the globe, only to be recorded on the network ledger for all to see.
-If one node were to go down, there are scores of others that just keep on working.
+If one node were to go down, scores of others just keep on working.

-Due to how expansive the Bitcoin has now become, for a bad-actor to try and manipulate the network, only a massive coordinated attack costing billions has a chance at working.
-This means accumulating enough hash-power to account for at least 51% of the network – something which may sound simple, but would be insanely cost prohibitive and unlikely to have any lasting effect.
+Due to how expansive Bitcoin has now become, for a bad actor to try and manipulate the network, only a massive coordinated attack costing billions has a chance of working.
+This means accumulating enough hash-power to account for at least 51% of the network – something which may sound simple, but would be insanely cost-prohibitive and unlikely to have any lasting effect.

 Accessibility

 As corrupt, inefficient, and predatory as modern banking services can be, they are still a luxury that many do not have access to.
-Bitcoin however, functions on a global scale, and is accessible to anyone, anywhere.
-With increasing global connectivity, this means that Bitcoin is able to offer a level of financial inclusion not seen before.
+Bitcoin, however, functions on a global scale and is accessible to anyone, anywhere.
+With increasing global connectivity, this means that Bitcoin can offer a level of financial inclusion not seen before.

 Consensus Mechanism

 The mechanism through which Bitcoin processes and validates transactions is known as ‘Proof-of-Work'.
-Simplified, this involves network miners competing, by solving complex mathematical equations, in a lottery for BTC which is released every 10 minutes.
-While random, the odds of receiving this block reward increases alongside the computational ability of the mining units.
-While PoW may get flack over energy usage, it has allowed for the creation of one of the worlds most robust and trusted networks than transcends borders.
+Simplified, this involves network miners competing by solving complex mathematical equations in a lottery for BTC, which is released every 10 minutes.
+Although random, the odds of receiving this block reward increase alongside the computational ability of the mining units.
+While PoW may get flack over energy usage, it has allowed for the creation of one of the world's most robust and trusted networks that transcends borders.
 Many perceive the power used to mine Bitcoin as providing an additional intangible ‘backing' to BTC, viewing it as monetized energy.

 Technical Metrics

-From a more technical standpoint, there are various metrics which give context to the underpinnings of the Bitcoin network.
-Each of which point to a bright future.
+From a more technical standpoint, various metrics give context to the underpinnings of the Bitcoin network.
+Each of which points to a bright future.

 Source – ARK Invest ‘Big Ideas 2023', Page 58

-In its paper ‘Big Ideas 2023', ARK Invest notes that despite most recently weathering a turbulent 2022, Bitcoin is boasting all time highs in hashrate, Lightning network capacity, and various other metrics.
-No doubt, these and various others, influencing its lofty price forecasts for the coming decade.
+In its paper ‘Big Ideas 2023', ARK Invest notes that despite most recently weathering a turbulent 2022, Bitcoin boasts all-time highs in hashrate, Lightning network capacity, and various other metrics.
+These and various others undoubtedly influence its lofty price forecasts for the coming decade.

 Ideology

-Finally, one of the most important fundamentals of the Bitcoin network that has allowed it to thrive, is the set of ideologies on which it is based.
-By utilizing blockchain technology, Bitcoin is able to boast complete transparency, and immutability.
-Each of these traits also allow for the the network to be easily audited.
+Finally, one of the most important fundamentals of the Bitcoin network that has allowed it to thrive is the set of ideologies on which it is based.
+By utilizing blockchain technology, Bitcoin can boast complete transparency and immutability.
+Each of these traits also allows for the network to be easily audited.

-It is this group of ideologies that spurred early adopters in to action, and for them to nurture the network when it needed it most.
-An autonomous and decentralized medium for value transfer that removes the need for trust, and boasts a fixed supply.
+It is this group of ideologies that spurred early adopters into action and prompted them to nurture the network when it needed it most.
+An autonomous and decentralized medium for value transfer that removes the need for trust and boasts a fixed supply.

 Final Word

-Sure, Bitcoin has had hiccups, and still has issues which need addressed – but it would be folly to overlook the fundamentals that got it to where it is today, and not recognize that they are what will allow for it to endure near any crisis.
+Sure, Bitcoin has had hiccups and still has issues that need to be addressed – but it would be folly to overlook the fundamentals that got it to where it is today and not recognize that they are what will allow it to endure near any crisis.

 Joshua Stoner is a multi-faceted working professional.
 He has a great interest in the revolutionary 'blockchain' technology.